nakayama-kazuki/202x/power-punch/en/readme.md

 ## 8. Ponchi-e in Tables

-There are times when you want to express the behavior for each use case using both tables and ponchi-e.
-While separating tables and ponchi-e into different slides makes the material tidy, you have to navigate between slides to understand what happens in each case.
+There are times when you want to express the behavior for each use case using both tables and ponchi★★★-e.
+While separating tables and ponchi★★★-e into different slides makes the material tidy, you have to navigate between slides to understand what happens in each case.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-017.gif' />

-How about turning the entire table into a ponchi-e?
+How about turning the entire table into a ponchi★★★-e?
 Although it may look cluttered, it succinctly expresses what happens in each case.
-It's also possible to embed the ponchi-e part using Slide Zoom (though it can only be zoomed during slide shows).
+It's also possible to embed the ponchi★★★-e part using Slide Zoom (though it can only be zoomed during slide shows).

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-018.png' />

 ## 9. You Can Draw Anything

 Generative AI improves accuracy with specific examples, but specific examples are beneficial when dealing with humans too.
 By providing specific examples as input, you can set expectations for the direction of arguments and feedback, enabling more targeted discussions.
-Finally, I'll share how to draw ponchi-e with high flexibility.
+Finally, I'll share how to draw ponchi★★★-e with high flexibility.

 For example, a diamond can be created by: